gammapy/gammapy/docs/development/pigs/pig-21.rst

 require that the short YAML tag is only unique within the model class, so that the same tag such as "gauss" can be re-used by spectral, spatial as well as temporal components.
 The uniqueness is guaranteed in the YAML file, because of the different sections for the model types.
+For writing the models the verbose class name is used by default.

 We propose to introduce the following YAML tags: